nationalarchives/miiify/doc/installation.md

 - `miiify-compile` - Compile Git store to optimized Pack format
 - `miiify-serve` - Start HTTP annotation server

+Note: `miiify-import --validate` / `miiify-compile --validate` enables strict schema validation and may reject JSON that is otherwise acceptable for serving.
+If you hit validation errors, retry without `--validate`.

 ## Troubleshooting

 **opam not found:**